arthurgmalheiros/arthurgmalheiros/README.md

 - 📫 How to reach me: [Email](mailto:arthurgoncalvesmalheiros@gmail.com) or [Linkedin](https://www.linkedin.com/in/arthurgm/)
 - 🔭 I’m currently working with delivery apps made with Vue.js
 - 🌱 I’m currently learning React Js
-- ⚡ Fun fact: I am very interested and have a lot of knowledge in photography and content production aligned to digital marketing 🤓
+- ⚡ Fun fact: I am very interested and have a lot of knowledge in photography and content production aligned to digital marketing 🤓.
+I also like to play some FPS games like Counter Strike: Global Offensive 🎮